boxine/pentf/README.md

 -J, --json            Write tests results as a JSON file.
 --json-file FILE.json
                       JSON file to write to.
 Defaults to results.json .
--H, --html            Write tests results as an HTML file.
+-H, --html            Write test results as an HTML file.
 --html-file FILE.html
                       HTML file to write a report to.
 Defaults to results.html .
---pdf                 Write tests results as a PDF file.
+--pdf                 Write test results as a PDF file.
+(Now enabled by default) --no-pdf              Do not write a PDF report with test results.
 --pdf-file FILE.pdf   PDF file to write a report to.
 Defaults to results.pdf .
 -M, --markdown        Write tests results as a Markdown file.
 --markdown-file FILE.md